-The Committee comprises four Non-Executive Directors, three of whom are independent directors.
-The Committee is chaired by the Chairman of the Board.
+The Committee comprises three Non-Executive Directors each of whom is an independent director.
 The responsibilities of the Nomination and Remuneration Committee include:

 - Assessing the necessary skills and experience of Board members; - Establishing and reviewing the Board succession plans; - Ongoing review and evaluation of the Board, its Committees, individual directors and Executives performance; - Considering and recommending to the full Board the appointment and removal of Directors; - Reviewing and recommending the remuneration of Non-Executive Directors, the Chief Executive Officer and the Chief Executive's direct reports; - Reviewing and recommending remuneration policies applicable to Directors, Senior Executives and Company Employees generally; - The annual review and consideration of the Chief Executive Officer's remuneration structure; and - Reviewing and recommending general remuneration principles, including incentive schemes, bonuses, and share plans that reward individual and team performance.